joshuakalla/data_science_campaigns/setup.md

 To link students directly to labs, I am using nbgitpuller.
 To use this, I go [here](https://jupyterhub.github.io/nbgitpuller/link).
 There, I enter in the IP address for JupyterHub.
 Under URL path, I enter something like `notebooks/data_science_campaigns/Labs/Lab1/lab01.ipynb`.
 Under Repository URL I enter something like `https://github.com/joshuakalla/data_science_campaigns`.
 This produces a link that I can then distribute to students.

 I am redirecting the Google VM to http://datascience4politics.org.
-To set-up the redirect, I followed the directions at https://www.bloggerlessons.com/set-up-a-domain-on-google-cloud-server/.
+To set-up the redirect, I:

+1. Log into console.cloud.google.com.
+2. Navigate to VM Instances and copy the External IP address of the course VM.
+3. Navigate to Networking &rarr; Network Services &rarr; Cloud DNS.
+4. Update the IP address under Type A Record Set.
+5. Save and done.

+(For additional directions, see https://www.bloggerlessons.com/set-up-a-domain-on-google-cloud-server/.)

 Thanks!